fivetran/dbt_xero/README.md

 ## Note about currency gains

-If you are using multi-currency accounting in Xero, you are likely to have unrealised currency gains as part of your profit and loss statement.
+If you are using multi-currency accounting in Xero, you are likely to have unrealized currency gains as part of your profit and loss statement.
 These gains/losses do not exist within the actual journals in Xero.
 As a result, you will find that those lines are missing from the outputs of this package.
 All realised currency gains will be present and your balance sheet will still balance.

 ## Installation Instructions